 March Madness Caesars Sportsbook Promo Code: Use SICZRDYW and Bet $1 to Double Your Winnings on 10 Bets

-The 2025 March Madness play-in games continue today, and two more teams will be on their way to the Round of 64.
-Up on the docket are First Four matchups between No. 11 seeds Xavier and Texas, while No. 16 seeds Mount St. Mary's and American battle for a spot in the first round as well.
+The 2025 March Madness Round of 64 pops off today with 16 games on tap.
+Sports bettors can buckle up for a day full of clutch threes, wild upsets, and buzzer beaters that Round 1 never fails to supply.

-New customers can get in on today’s action by using our exclusive Caesars Sportsbook promo code SICZRDYW to score 10 100% profit boost tokens for just a $1 bet.
+New users can get a head start by using our exclusive Caesars Sportsbook promo code SICZRDYW to land 10 100% profit boost tokens for just a $1 bet.

 Bet $1 and double your winnings on your next 10 bets at Caesars Sportsbook - CLAIM NOW